71 Jobs for People with BPD

 I hope the factors and questions above can help you self reflect and figure out a good career path for yourself.
 Keep in mind, figuring the above out can take time.
 Be patient with yourself.

-Without further ado, here are 71 best jobs for people with bpd.
+Without further ado, here are 92 best jobs for BPD (updated from the original post, which included only 71 jobs for BPD).
 I’ve categorized them into Health & Fitness, Education & Childcare, Fast Paced, Set Your Own Hours, Repetitive & Meticulous, Creative and Low Human Interaction.

 Health & Fitness